jtags8/Azure-Sentinel-Heatmap/README.md

 <h2>Process</h2>

-1. Create a VM in Azure
+<b>1.
+Create a VM in Azure</b>
-- <b>Purpose: setup a VM that will act as a honeypot</b>
+- <u>Purpose</u>: to setup a VM that will act as a honeypot
-- <b>Create Virtual Machine --> Create new resource group – "honeypotlab" --> Name VM – "honeypot-vm" --> Fixed size --> Create username and password that is easy to remember to log in later --> Click next, next again to go to Networking --> NIC network security group  Advanced  Create New --> Delete default rule --> Create new rule with * destination port, action allow, priority 100, name anything “DANGER_ANYTHING_IN" (This allows all traffic into VM) --> Review + Create  Create </b>
+- First, go to Create Virtual Machine.
+Create new resource group, which I named "honeypotlab".
+Name the VM, which I named "honeypot-vm".
+Choose a size, but usually the default one is sufficient.
+Create username and password that is easy to remember to log in later.
+Click next, then next again to go to Networking.
+In networking, under NIC network security group, check off Advanced, then Create New.
+There you should delete default rule that is already there.
+Create new rule with * destination port, action allow, priority 100.
+Name the rule anything, but I named it “DANGER_ANYTHING_IN".
+This allows all traffic into VM.
+Once finished, click Review + Create, and then Create.
 2. Log Analytics Workspace
 - <b>Purpose: to ingest logs from VM</b>
 - <b>Create new --> Resource group “honeypotlab” --> Name it – "law-honeypot1" --> Region – Default US East 2</b>